hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/sagemaker_endpoint.html.markdown

 ### Deployment Config

-* `blueGreenUpdatePolicy` - (Required) Update policy for a blue/green deployment.
+* `blueGreenUpdatePolicy` - (Optional) Update policy for a blue/green deployment.
 If this update policy is specified, SageMaker creates a new fleet during the deployment while maintaining the old fleet.
+SageMaker flips traffic to the new fleet according to the specified traffic routing configuration.
+Only one update policy should be used in the deployment configuration.
+If no update policy is specified, SageMaker uses a blue/green deployment strategy with all at once traffic shifting by default.
 See [Blue Green Update Config](#blue-green-update-config).
 * `autoRollbackConfiguration` - (Optional) Automatic rollback configuration for handling endpoint deployment failures and recovery.
 See [Auto Rollback Configuration](#auto-rollback-configuration).
+* `rollingUpdatePolicy` - (Optional) Specifies a rolling deployment strategy for updating a SageMaker endpoint.
+See [Rolling Update Policy](#rolling-update-policy).

 #### Blue Green Update Config